Rubix982/Rubix982/README.md

 2. [diary](https://github.com/Rubix982/diary) - A repository that contains things I've learned and knowledge I'll re-use.
 3. [CodeToolBox](https://github.com/Rubix982/CodeToolbox) - A collection of personal and versatile scripts.
 4. [LangLib](https://github.com/Rubix982/LangLib) - A concise repository showcasing language-specific libraries, methods, and data structures to solve problems efficiently.
 Perfect for Competitive Programming, Speed Programming, or learning built-in capabilities to map problems to solutions with ease.
+5. [kali-linux-ctf](https://github.com/Rubix982/kali-linux-ctf) - A repository for a vagrant file to quickly launch a Kali Linux instance for a CTF challenge installed with useful libraries
+6. [LeetCode](https://github.com/Rubix982/LeetCode) - Here I publish my leetcode solutions.

 <!---
 # Rubix982_V2021_July Below